Flatware Pattern Names, Sizes, Place Settings, Serving Pieces, Services

 Many patterns were made over many years.
 They had so called long production runs, some up to a century and longer.
 Some were discontinued after a time but reappeared later, similar in style but not always identical.

 The individual manufacturing plants made flatware patterns to specifications by the sales organizations that had either absorbed or represented them.
-Among the largest in the U.S. were the International Silver Company, Oneida, National Silver Company, Gorham, Reed & Barton, Towle, Godinger, Lunt, Wallace.
+Among the largest in the U.S. were the International Silver Company, Oneida, National Silver Company, Gorham, Reed & Barton, Rogers = many different ones, Towle, Godinger, Lunt, Wallace.
 Sources under links courtesy Silvercollection Italy.

 This does not mean that every manufacturing plant always held to the same standards for the same patterns.